 My teaching career started with lab demonstrating and providing some UG tutoring as a postgraduate student.
-Following my PhD, I taught third year electrochemistry, I really enjoyed teaching and rapidly picked up more teaching with the Medical Imaging programme.
-Since then, I have been a module lead for (and developed) a wide range of modules for Medical Imaging and Natural Sciences, and developed student's experimental skills in the physics labs and through undergraduate research project work.
+Following my PhD, I taught third year electrochemistry, I really enjoyed teaching and rapidly picked up more teaching with the Medical Imaging programme Since then, I have been a module lead for (and developed) a wide range of modules for Medical Imaging (including developing a bespoke Anatomy and Physiology module and Radiation Physics module) and for Natural Sciences I developed the Group projects module from scratch.
+I have developed student's experimental skills in the Stage 2 Physics labs and through undergraduate research project work.
 Over the years, I have supervised numerous undergraduate research projects for Physics (MPhys), Medical Imaging and Natural Sciences.
 I have strong links to current research across a number of disciplines and with external partners such as the Met Office, Natural England etc...
 I draw on this deeply in my teaching.
 I have never lost my sense of "wonder" and I want to share this at all levels.

 I am also keenly aware of the problems some students can face both academic and personal and have undertaken a lot of work developing strategies to support mathematics skills, peer learning, mentoring the specialist postgraduate tutors, who support our Natural Sciences students in Physics and Maths and working with students as a personal tutor/mentor.

 My main role focuses on students, teaching and education, ensuring the best possible environment and educational experience is available to all our students, enabling them to reach their full potential and promoting their active engagement with their subject/s and student life.
-I work with students across all years of their UG degree programmes, through research based project work, laboratory teaching, lecturing and personal tutoring/mentoring.
+I work with students across all years of their UG degree programmes, through research based project work, laboratory teaching, lecturing and personal tutoring/mentoring at UG and PGR level.
 I have a real love of teaching, explaining, discussing ideas and concepts at all levels.
-My very wide academic background has given me a deep understanding of the links between the disciplines, enabling me to teach, and hopefully inspire, students to think about problems and topics in a cross disciplinary way.
+My very wide academic background has given me a deep understanding of the links between the disciplines, enabling me to teach, and hopefully inspire, students to think about problems and topics in a cross-disciplinary way.

 Through my role as a PGR pastoral tutor for a number of postgraduate research students in Physics, I have kept strong links with the research taking place in Physics.